LoaW/REST-Country-API/README.md

 It is about integrating as well as possible a design proposed as a challenge.
 The starting sources are images (jpg) and that's it.

-You can look at a final preview here at [Bookmark - Landing page](https://loaw.github.io/bookmark-landing-page/)
+You can look at a final preview here at [REST Countries API](https://loaw.github.io/REST-Country-API/)

 ## Tech point
 The technologies used for this project are the following: